mpkuperman/MarketRisk.jl/README.md

 # MarketRisk.jl
-Market Risk measures for your portfolio
+High performance and differentiable Market Risk measures for your portfolio